You are what you eat.

 These two studies are impressive, and they don't stand alone.
 A meta-analysis of 29 studies of meat consumption and colon cancer concluded that a high consumption of red meat increases risk by 28%, and a high consumption of processed meat increases risk by 20%.

 Scientists have offered a number of explanations for the link between red meat and colon cancer.
 One theory blames heterocyclic amines (HCAs), chemicals produced when meat is cooked at high temperatures.
 HCAs may play a role, but since high levels can also be present in cooked chicken, they are unlikely to be the whole explanation.
 Preservatives have also been implicated in the case of processed meats; nitrates are a particular worry, since the body converts them to nitrosamines, which are carcinogenic.
+But since fresh meat is also linked to colon cancer, preservatives can't be the whole answer.

 Stool specimens from the 21 volunteers who consumed the high-meat diet contained high levels of N-nitroso compounds (NOCs), which are potentially cancer-causing chemicals.
 The 12 volunteers who ate vegetarian food excreted low levels of NOCs, and the 13 who ate meat and high-fiber diets produced intermediate amounts.